Goodbye (Mary Hopkin song): Recording

 For the recording, Hopkin sang and performed acoustic guitar, while McCartney played bass guitar, an acoustic guitar introduction and solo, along with lap-slapping percussion and drums.
 Backing vocals, horns and strings, in Hewson's arrangement, were overdubbed.
 The session was filmed by Apple's Tony Bramwell for a promotional clip.
 In the footage, Hopkin can be seen miming to the song inside the studio, combined with shots of her and McCartney in the control room listening to a playback.

 The flip side "Sparrow" was written by Benny Gallagher and Graham Lyle, a songwriting duo signed to Apple Publishing.
 The recording took place on 2 March 1969; Hopkin sang and played guitar, McCartney added maracas, a session musician played upright bass, and Hewson arranged a choir part.

 Mary Hopkin met her future husband, record producer Tony Visconti, while making foreign-language versions of the song.

 The song was one of only two hits to be omitted from the compilation disc The Songs Lennon and McCartney Gave Away, issued originally in 1971 and re-released in 1979.

 On 28 April 2014, "Goodbye" was released digitally along with "Those Were the Days" on Mary Hopkin Music.

 Reception

 Billboard praised Hopkin's "fine vocal work" and McCartney's "exceptional" production.
 Cash Box described it as a "melodic lilter with a tap dance track and some powerful instrumental work."
+Record World called it "a charming Lennon-McCartney tune...about a girl with a wanderlust."
 Allmusic critic Richie Unterberger described "Goodbye" as a "pleasant and catchy romp, rather like a Continental European folk love ballad in tone, with a dash of music hall."